colmap/colmap/doc/faq.rst

 - Reduce the number of sampled views ``--DenseStereo.num_samples``.

-- To speedup the dense fusion step for very large reconstructions, you can use CMVS to partition your scene into multiple clusters, as described :ref:`here <faq-dense-memory>`.
+- To speedup the dense stereo and fusion step for very large reconstructions, you can use CMVS to partition your scene into multiple clusters and to prune redundant images, as described :ref:`here <faq-dense-memory>`.

 Note that apart from upgrading your hardware, the proposed changes might degrade the quality of the dense reconstruction results.
-When cancelling the stereo reconstruction process and restarting it later, the previous progress is not lost and any already processed views will be skipped.
+When canceling the stereo reconstruction process and restarting it later, the previous progress is not lost and any already processed views will be skipped.